st-tech/zr-obp/examples/obd/README.md

     --campaign $campaign\
     --random_state $random_state
 ```
-where `$context_set` specifies the way of engineering context and should be either '1' or '2'.
+where `$context_set` specifies the feature engineering method and should be either '1' or '2'.
 `$counterfactual_policy` specifies the counterfactual logistic bandit policy and should be one of 'logistic_egreedy', 'logistic_ts', and 'logistic_ucb'.
 `$epsilon` specifies the value of exploration hyperparameter and should be between 0 and 1.
 `$behavior_policy` specifies the behavior policy and should be either 'bts' or 'random'.